david-drew/OpenVINO-Custom-Layers/2019.r1.0/README.md

 *If your topology contains layers that are not in the list of known layers, the Model Optimizer considers the layers to be custom.*

-The Model Optimizer searches the list of known layers for each layer contained in the input model topology before building the model's internal representation, optimizing the model and producing the Intermediate Representation files.
+The Model Optimizer searches the list of known layers for each layer contained in the input model topology before building the model's internal representation, optimizing the model, and producing the Intermediate Representation files.

 ## Custom Layers Implementation Workflow
 When implementing a custom layer for your pre-trained model in the Intel® Distribution of OpenVINO™ toolkit, you will need to add extensions in both the Model Optimizer and the Inference Engine.
-The following figure shows the workflow for the custom layer implementation.
+The following figure shows the workflow for the custom layer implementation with arrows pointing to what the Model Extension Generator tool will create stubs to aid implementation.

 ![image of CL workflow](../pics/workflow.png "CL Workflow")